David Graeber: Occupy movement

+Democratic confederalism in Syria

+Graeber became a strong advocate of the democratic confederalism of the Autonomous Administration of North and East Syria at the time of the Siege of Kobanî in 2014, drawing parallels between its resistance to the Islamic State and the Spanish Revolution his father had fought for.
+He and Janet Biehl visited AANES's easternmost Jazira Canton as part of an international delegation in December 2014 and allegedly smuggled drones for the People's Defense Units (YPG) in the process.

+Graeber befriended the Kurdish filmmaker Mehmet Aksoy and wrote a preface to the first volume of Abdullah Öcalan's 2015 book Manifesto for a Democratic Civilization.

+Graeber harshly criticized the "bizarre, narcissist self-importance" of anarchist groups that refused to take the Kurdistan Workers' Party shift to democratic confederalism seriously, and he emphasized the organizational scale involved in PKK's transformation as compared to the founding of the Zapatista Army of National Liberation by former National Liberation Forces cadres in Mexico.
+After the November 2015 Paris attacks, he denounced the G20 leaders for failing pressure Recep Tayyip Erdoğan's Turkey, which he said kept the Islamic State going with "tacit political, economic, and even military support".
+During the 2018 Turkish invasion of the YPG-held Afrin Region in Syria, he accused world governments of "cooperating" with Turkey's state "terrorism".

 British politics

-In November 2019, along with other public figures, Graeber signed a letter supporting Labour Party leader Jeremy Corbyn, calling him "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world" and endorsed him in the 2019 UK general election.
-In December 2019, along with 42 other leading cultural figures, he signed a letter endorsing the Labour Party under Corbyn's leadership in the 2019 general election.
-The letter stated that "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few."
-Graeber, who was Jewish, also defended Corbyn from accusations of antisemitism, saying that "What actually threatens Jews, the people who actually want to kill us, are Nazis", and that the allegations represented a "weaponization" of antisemitism for political purposes.
+In November 2019, Graeber and other public figures signed a letter supporting Labour Party leader Jeremy Corbyn, calling him "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world".
+In December 2019, along with 42 other leading cultural figures, he signed a letter endorsing the Labour Party under Corbyn's leadership in the 2019 UK general election.
+The letter said, "Labour's election manifesto under Jeremy Corbyn's leadership offers a transformative plan that prioritises the needs of people and the planet over private profit and the vested interests of a few."
+Graeber, who was Jewish, also defended Corbyn from accusations of antisemitism, saying, "What actually threatens Jews, the people who actually want to kill us, are Nazis", and that the allegations were a weaponization of antisemitism for political purposes.

-Graeber advocated for a boycott of The Guardian newspaper by fellow left-wing authors after alleging that the paper published distortions against Corbyn for years.
-He denounced what he claimed was the weaponization of antisemitism for political purposes, and The Guardians alleged role in undermining Corbyn in the 2019 election, which, according to Graeber, resulted in a landslide victory for Boris Johnson and the Conservatives.
-He asserted that The Guardian only publishes progressive authors in order to gain credibility with its readership, but its editorial policy is at odds with socialist politics.
-He was a vocal critic of the Labour centrists who attacked Corbyn, stating their disdain for socialist movements was due to their previously selling-out: "If those activists were not naive, if this man was not unelectable, the centrists' entire lives had been a lie.
+Graeber advocated for a boycott of The Guardian newspaper by fellow left-wing authors after saying that the paper had published distortions about Corbyn for years.
+He denounced The Guardians alleged role in undermining Corbyn in the 2019 election, which, according to Graeber, resulted in a landslide victory for Boris Johnson and the Conservatives.
+He said The Guardian published progressive authors only to gain credibility with its readership and that its editorial policy was at odds with socialist politics.
+He was a vocal critic of Labour centrists who attacked Corbyn, saying they disdained socialist movements because they had sold out: "If those activists were not naive, if this man was not unelectable, the centrists' entire lives had been a lie.
 They hadn't really accepted reality at all.
 They really were just sellouts."